ROCm/omniperf/docs/how-to/analyze/grafana-gui.rst

 -------------------

 Omniperf enables baseline comparison to allow checking A/B effect.
-Currently baseline comparison is limited to the same SoC.
+Currently baseline comparison is limited to the same :ref:`SoC <def-soc>`.
 Cross comparison between SoCs is in development.

-For both the Current Workload and the Baseline Workload, one can independently setup the following filters to allow fine grained comparisons:
+For both the Current Workload and the Baseline Workload, you can independently setup the following filters to allow fine grained comparisons:

 * Workload Name